Liverpool beat Chelsea in thriller before trophy party

 The result means Liverpool won 18 of their 19 league games at home in the campaign, with the only blemish being their 1-1 draw with Burnley earlier this month.
 They moved onto 96 points, one shy of the club record they set when finishing runners-up last season.

-Defeat left Chelsea with 63 points, still one point short of guaranteeing a place in next season’s Champions League after slipping to fourth earlier on Wednesday when Manchester United drew 1-1 with West Ham United.
+Defeat left Chelsea with 63 points, still needing one more from their final game against Wolverhampton Wanderers to guarantee a place in next season’s Champions League after slipping to fourth earlier on Wednesday when Manchester United drew 1-1 with West Ham United.

 Liverpool pinned back their visitors for the much of the first half and got their celebrations underway early when Keita stole the ball away from Willian to run in on goal and unleash a thunderous shot for a 23rd-minute lead.